 Guidelines on Faculty Buy-outs and Top-offs

-Faculty members sometimes receive grants or fellowships that cover a substantial part but not all—of a semester or year’s salary.
+Faculty members may receive grants or fellowships that cover a substantial part-but not all—of a semester or year’s salary.
 Below are guidelines that govern how we respond to requests to be relieved of teaching and other duties in exchange for grant funds of these types.
-The Dean’s Office must approve all proposed course buyouts, and will consider only significant and prestigious external grants for a top-off.
-Requests for buyouts and top-offs should be prepared by the faculty member and forwarded to the Associate Divisional Dean by the Chair with the Chair’s rationale for approval by March 15 for the fall term and by October 15 for the spring.
+The Dean’s Office must approve all proposed course buyouts and will consider only significant and prestigious external fellowships for a top-off.
+Requests for buyouts and top-offs should be prepared by the faculty member and forwarded to the Associate Divisional Dean by the departmental Chair with the Chair’s rationale for approval as soon as the issue arises.

 Buyouts of one course